xquintana/JsonReader/README.md

 Notes on Linux:

-* Use _g++_ version 5.5 or later, and compile with the flag _-std=c++11_.
++ Use _g++_ version 5.5 or later, and compile with the flag _-std=c++11_.
-* The _codecvt_ header is used to perform the text encoding.
-This header has been deprecated from C++17, but there is no standard replacement yet.
-If this is an issue, you can replace it with your own code or with a third party library such as [Boost](https://www.boost.org/).
++ The _codecvt_ header is used to perform the text encoding.
+This header has been deprecated from C++17, but there is no standard replacement at the time of writing.
+If this is an issue, you can replace it with your own code or with a third-party library such as [Boost](https://www.boost.org/).

 ## License